Can you tell me if I am eligible to come and stay in Canada? I don’t know where to start.

 We appreciate that immigration can be an expensive undertaking and legal fees are a significant cost for most families.
 We often work with clients within a budget and are able to develop plan together.

 Before we can provide an estimate of the cost for your particular matter, we will meet for a consultation.
-Our standard consultation fee is $100, which can be credited back to you if we are able to work together on your case.
+Our standard consultation fee is $150 which is for a 30 to 45 minute in person meeting to review any documents you have and receive advice on your situation.
 In addition to legal fees, there are expenses such as couriers, translation and other experts as well as government processing fees.

 We are serious about ensuring all people have access to justice and regularly take legal aid files.
 Legal Aid Alberta is able to refer immigration cases to our office that meet their eligibility criteria.
 Free advice is also available on certain immigration and refugee matters through Edmonton Community Legal Centre, where members of our team have volunteered in the past.